learn-co-curriculum/phase-1-liskovs-substitution-principle/README.md

 ## Learning Goals

-- Recognize the meaning of strong behavioral subtyping
+- Recognize the meaning of strong behavioral sub-typing
 - Recognize the benefits of upholding Liskov's substitution principle

 ## Introduction